mvolkmann/blog/src/dart.md

   }
 ```

-Constructors can initialize fields before their body runs.
+Constructors can initialize properties before their body runs.
 For example, the following is an alternate way
 to write the previous named constructor.
 This has no body, but a body could be added by replacing the closing semi-colon